Ta-Tanisha: Career

 Ta-Tanisha arrived in Los Angeles from Detroit, Michigan in the 1960s.
 In the early 1970s Ta-Tanisha began studying theatre at the Performing Arts Society Los Angeles (PASLA) where she performed in several plays including Blues for Mister Charlie and A Raisin in the Sun.
 Ta-Tanisha also appeared in The Black Girl in Search of God at the Mark Taper Forum.

-After a while, Ta Tanisha began to get roles in television shows and films such as Room 222, in a recurring role as Pam Simpson, Good Times, Sanford & Son and the Mod Squad.
+After a while, Ta-Tanisha began to get roles in television shows and films such as Room 222, in a recurring role as Pam Simpson, Good Times, Sanford & Son and the Mod Squad.
 She co-starred as a deaf mute on the hit show Mission: Impossible (1966 TV series) and was nominated for the NAACP Image Award for this performance.
 Ta-Tanisha was also in the Academy Award-winning movie, The Sting.

 This exposure to the production process inspired Ta-Tanisha to create a Media literacy program for inner-city youth, Ta-Tanisha named this program TechniVision and it was presented at a local art center and as an after school program in conjunction with Los Angeles City Schools and Girls, Inc.

 Ta-Tanisha received an award from the City of Los Angeles for “helping to heal the city” after the uprising of the early '90s in the city.

 Currently Ta-Tanisha is part of the Repertory Dance Theater of Los Angeles and is part of a team that is conducting an after school performance program.
 Ta-Tanisha has also written a play about Biddy Mason, an enslaved African American woman who never learned to read or write; Miz Biddy.
 The play is currently in development.

 Personal life

-Since July 10, 1971, she has been married to actor Lee Weaver.
-They have one child, a daughter, Leisla.
+From July 10, 1971, until his death in September 2025, she was married to actor Lee Weaver.
+They reside in the Bronx and have one child, Leis La-Te, a daughter.